Shop Subscribe

 6. Mini-Soccer

-Get third through sixth grade players ready for a game by setting up a miniature version.
+Get third through sixth-grade players ready for a game by setting up a miniature version.
 Each group of eight should have one soccer ball and four pinnies.
 Using tall cones as goals, each group of four faces off against the other group of four on their playing field.
-A variety of both defensive and offensive strategies should be used by the team with the ball as they maneuver around the other group to reach the goals.
+The team with the ball should use a variety of both defensive and offensive strategies as they maneuver around the other team to reach the goals.

 7. 3-on-1 Keep Away

 This version of the classic game pits a three player offensive against a single defender.
-Designed for the middle school set, the members of the offensive team need to pass the ball within three seconds of getting it and should take three or fewer dribbles before doing so.
-The person with the ball enjoys a three foot buffer as the defender attempts to intercept the soccer ball while it’s being passed among the offensive team.
+Designed for the middle school set, the offensive team members need to pass the ball within 3 seconds of receiving it and should take 3 or fewer dribbles before passing.
+The person with the ball enjoys a three-foot buffer as the defender attempts to intercept the soccer ball while it’s being passed among the offensive team.

 8. Corner to Corner Give and Go

-In this drill, designed for middle school aged players, groups of four players practice the concept of “give and go” that is often the centerpiece of sports.
+In this drill, designed for middle school-aged players, groups of four players practice the concept of “give and go,” which is often the centerpiece of sports.
 The object is for players to pass the ball quickly and then move to another open spot so they can have the ball passed back to them.
 After passing the ball to the player on their left, the player then follows their pass before returning to their original corner.
 Lastly, the player cuts to the outside of the playing grid before returning to receive the pass.

 9. On the Go

 Designed for high school players, On the Go involves two groups of seven to eight players.
-Within the playing grid, one team is deemed to be the offense.
-Their goal is to always have possession of the soccer ball while also keeping it always on the go by passing and dribbling during the entire drill.
+Within the playing grid, one team is designated as the offense.
+Their goal is to always have possession of the soccer ball while keeping it on the move by passing and dribbling throughout the entire drill.
 Use pinnies to designate which team each player is on.

 10. Spreading Out